sayantan-pachal/FCC_Project/README.md

 Each project is housed in its own folder, complete with previews, source code, and live demos.

-> All preview images are stored in the `preview/` directory and auto-linked in this table.
+> All preview images are stored in the `preview/` directory.

 Features
 - Fully responsive layouts